nancyAfycodes/ai201-project3-TakeMeter/planning.md

 ---

 ## Project Description
 - Analyzed comments on the various topics related to the current world cup, World Cup 2026.
-Obtained comments from the discussion sections as well as pre-match, match, and post-match comments regarding select games.
+Obtained comments from the threads involving discussions as well as pre-match, match, and post-match comments regarding select games.
 ---

 ## State Management